 Wander among the vineyards

 Hällåkra Winery is around 40 minutes by car from Malmö.
 Since 2003 they've been letting their grapevines develop in harmony with the natural conditions, giving their wines their characteristic Scandinavian flavour.
-Their 22,000 vines produce red, white, sparkling and sweet wines.
+Around 24,000 vines produce red, white, sparkling and dessert wines.
 Wander in the vineyards, sample the wines and enjoy food from the restaurant with its charming alfresco dining area.